Unsortedbin Attack

 /* remove from unsorted list */ unsorted_chunks (av)->bk = bck; bck->fd = unsorted_chunks (av);

-is set to unsorted_chunks (av), which means if we can control thebk
+bck->fdis set to unsorted_chunks (av), which means if we can control thebkvalue, we can set an arbitrary location tounsorted_chunks (av).

 Exploitation